kubernetes/autoscaler/multidimensional-pod-autoscaler/KEP.md

 [multidimensional Pod scaling service]: https://cloud.google.com/kubernetes-engine/docs/how-to/multidimensional-pod-autoscaling

-**Metric Server API.** The Metric Server API serves both default metrics or custom metrics associated with any Kubernetes objects.
+**Metrics APIs.** The Metrics APIs serve both default metrics or custom metrics associated with any Kubernetes objects.
 Custom metrics could be the application latency, throughput, or any other application-specific metrics.
 HPA already consumes metrics from such [a variety of metric APIs] (e.g., `metrics.k8s.io` API for resource metrics provided by metrics-server, `custom.metrics.k8s.io` API for custom metrics provided by "adapter" API servers provided by metrics solution vendors, and the `external.metrics.k8s.io` API for external metrics provided by the custom metrics adapters as well.
 A popular choice for the metrics collector is Prometheus.
 The metrics are then used by the MPA Recommender for making autoscaling decisions.

 [a variety of metric APIs]: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis